 If you want to make your content and activities less discoverable, you can disable item insights by using the toggle available in MyAccount, under Settings & Privacy.

 By default, item insights are enabled.
 Administrators use specific settings to control item insights.
 If an administrator disables your item insights, you can re-enable them only by working with the administrator.
 Learn more about ways for an administrator to control item insights.

 Updating settings can take up to 24 hours to apply within the user’s organization across Microsoft 365 experiences.

-After disabling item insights, the following happens:
+After your item insights are disabled, the following happens:

 Looking for the API reference for this service?

 - Use the Graph Explorer to try out the insights API with your own files.
 Sign in, expand Insights in the column on the left, and try the sample queries.

 - Learn more about customizing item insights privacy for users, and the insights settings API (preview) that supports the customization.

 Submit and view feedback for